bazelbuild/proposals/designs/2022-07-21-locating-runfiles-with-bzlmod.md

 - Passing in runfiles paths from Starlark via environment variables or arguments.
 - Generating code constants containing already repo-mapped runfiles paths (see [rules_runfiles](https://github.com/fmeum/rules_runfiles)).

-This fallback behavior is not prone to ambiguity: With Bzlmod, canonical names of non-main repositories always starts with an `@`, which is never contained in a valid apparent repository name.
+This fallback behavior is not prone to ambiguity: With Bzlmod, canonical names of non-main repositories always a `~`, but apparent repo names do not.

 ### Backwards compatibility